Multinomial Link Models: Algorithms and Comparison Study

 As mentioned at the beginning of Section~\ref{sec:feasible_parameter}, an infeasibility issue has been discovered in existing statistical software when fitting cumulative logit models.
 In this section, we use a comprehensive simulation study to compare the performance of SAS, R package {\tt VGAM}, and our algorithms on fitting cumulative logit models.

 A trauma clinical trial with $n=802$ of trauma patients was studied by \cite{chuang1997}.
 There are five ordered response categories, namely, Death, Vegetative state, Major disability, Minor disability, and Good recovery, known as the Glasgow Outcome Scale (GOS) in the literature of critical care \citep{jennett1975}.
-An extended dataset (Table~V in \cite{chuang1997}) consists of $802$ observations with two covariates, trauma severity ($x_1=0,1$) and dose level ($x_2=1,2,3,4$).
-In the literature, a main-effects cumulative logit model \eqref{eq:cumulative_model} with po was applied to this dataset \citep{chuang1997}, where the logit link was assumed for all categories.
+An extended dataset (Table~V in \cite{chuang1997}) consists of $802$ observations with two covariates, trauma severity ($x_1 \in \{0,1\}$) and dose level ($x_2 \in \{1,2,3,4\}$).
+A main-effects cumulative logit model \eqref{eq:cumulative_model} with po was applied to this dataset \citep{chuang1997}, where the logit link was assumed for all categories.

-Following \cite{huang2024constrained}, we bootstrap the extended dataset (Table~V in \cite{chuang1997}) for 1000 times.
-For each of the 1000 bootstrapped datasets, we fit the main-effects cumulative logit model with po using SAS \texttt{proc logistic} procedure, R package \texttt{VGAM}, and our algorithms, respectively.
+Following \cite{huang2025constrained}, we bootstrap the extended dataset (Table~V in \cite{chuang1997}) for 1,000 times.
+For each of the 1,000 bootstrapped datasets, we fit the main-effects cumulative logit model with po using SAS {\tt proc} {\tt logistic} procedure, R package \texttt{VGAM}, and our algorithms, respectively.

-When using SAS \texttt{proc logistic} (SAS studio version 3.81), warning messages are displayed for 44 out of the 1000 datasets, saying that negative individual predicted probabilities were identified.
-Under such a scenario, SAS still outputs the results from the last iteration, but with some negative fitted category probabilities (see Section~\ref{sec:existing_issue_subsection} in the Supplementary Material for detailed information).
+When using SAS {\tt proc} {\tt logistic} (SAS studio version 3.81), warning messages are displayed for 44 out of the 1,000 datasets, saying that negative individual predicted probabilities were identified.
+Under such a scenario, SAS still outputs the results from the last iteration, but with some negative fitted category probabilities (see Appendix~\ref{sec:existing_issue_subsection}).

 The \texttt{vglm} function in R package \texttt{VGAM} (version 1.1-11) has a similar issue.
-Among the 1000 bootstrapped datasets, 4 of them encounter errors with NA probabilities produced, and 38 have negative fitted probabilities.
+Among the 1,000 bootstrapped datasets, 4 of them encounter errors with NA probabilities produced, and 38 have negative fitted probabilities.
 When NA probabilities are generated, the \texttt{vglm} function simply stops running without outputting fitted parameters.
-As for the 38 cases with negative probabilities, the \texttt{vglm} function still outputs fitted parameters, but without calculated log-likelihood, which are needed for obtaining AIC and BIC values.
+As for the 38 cases with negative probabilities, the \texttt{vglm} function still outputs fitted parameters, but without calculated log-likelihood, which is needed for obtaining $\AIC$ and $\BIC$ values.